Blow Out Pricing…Enjoy!

 FINAL INVENTORY!
-Get 25% or more off our retail prices while supplies last.
+Get huge discounts off our retail prices while supplies last.
 Enjoy!

 Burl Cork certainly may have the swirled grain lines and extreme pattern variation that woodworkers associate with natural burls, however, in the case of cork, “burl” is the moniker we apply to amalgamated cork.
 The resins used to bind the cork particles together can be dyed, as can the cork itself in the case of our three options with “Espresso” in the label.
 These rings offer rodmakers a wonderful opportunity to enhance their grips with subtle traces of color – or not-so-subtle splashes – while retaining the comfort of cork under the angler’s hand.
 Use the rings to echo a wrap color, or perhaps a blank color.
 Slice and re-glue the rings to create custom rings – the pattern possibilities are infinite.
 Use the slim burl rings to mimic the distinctive turns of a signature wrap within the grip.
 Space two slim rings exactly 6” apart within a longer grip and you can quickly and accurately estimate the length of your quarry.
 If you want to “pop” the colors of your burl cork, simply apply a thin layer of Cork Seal, or Tru-Oil, to the finished grip…both alter the feel of the grip just a bit, so please experiment before using either of these grip finishes on a client’s rod.
 And if your children are bored, see what they can make with a hundred or so rings of burl cork.
 In the gallery is one image of the tower Drake stacked up as a prop for his guide photos on Instagram.

 As FYI, all the burl rings have a 1/4″ bore in the center of the rings.

 - Blue – subtle hints of azure & deep lapis lazuli

 - Green – traces of sap, myrtle, & emerald

 - Red – veins of persimmon & scarlet